copasi/basico/paper.md

 Of course the wrappers for the REST API to JWS Online or the BioModels Database can also be readily used by other Python packages to obtain the SBML models.
 This is done for example by SBMLtoODEjax [@sbmltoodejax]

 Once a model is loaded all of `COPASI`'s analysis methods can be used.
-Running simulations are a core feature of COPASI, so we started
-We started `BASICO` with implementing time course simulations and steady state analysis.
+Running simulations are a core feature of COPASI, so we started `BASICO` with implementing time course simulations and steady state analysis.

 ```python